CosmicNvim/CosmicNvim/docs/lsp-config-merging.md

 ## Mason Installation

-Cosmic treats Mason as the automatic installation path for enabled LSP servers.
+Cosmic treats Mason as the automatic installation path for enabled LSP servers by default.
-`mason-lspconfig` expects `lspconfig` server names in `ensure_installed`, so the same names used under `lsp.servers` are passed through to Mason.
+`mason-lspconfig` expects `lspconfig` server names in `ensure_installed`, so enabled servers are passed through to Mason unless their config has `mason = false`.

-That keeps the model simple:
+That keeps the default model simple:

 - enable a server in `lsp.servers`
-- Mason installs it
+- Mason installs it, unless `mason = false`
 - Cosmic registers the merged config
 - Cosmic enables it